cegan09/WLED-Weather-Lamp/README.md

 **Warning, project not yet complete.
 Please see the list of items not yet finished**

 Items that still need completion:
-1. Code files are not yet uploaded.
-They will be soon.
-2. Not all weather animations are created yet.
-The common ones are, but there are still enough incomplete that you will see the unknown animation occasionall
+1. Not all weather animations are created yet.
+The common ones are, but there are still enough incomplete that you will see the unknown animation occasionally
-3. Forecast handling is not yet finished.
+2. Forecast handling is not yet finished.
 Anything that comes back as "some weather THEN some other weather" throws the unknown animation
-4. There is still a lot of optimization to be done with the nodered flow, though most funstionality works for now
+3. There is still a lot of optimization to be done with the nodered flow, though most funstionality works for now

 Fuctionality Overview